ppy/osu/README.md

 # Requirements

 - A desktop platform with the [.NET Core SDK 2.2](https://www.microsoft.com/net/learn/get-started) or higher installed.
-- When working with the codebase, we recommend using an IDE with intellisense and syntax highlighting, such as [Visual Studio Community Edition](https://www.visualstudio.com/) (Windows), [Visual Studio Code](https://code.visualstudio.com/) (with the C# plugin installed) or [Jetbrains Rider](https://www.jetbrains.com/rider/) (commercial).
+- When working with the codebase, we recommend using an IDE with intellisense and syntax highlighting, such as [Visual Studio 2017+](https://visualstudio.microsoft.com/vs/), [Jetbrains Rider](https://www.jetbrains.com/rider/) or [Visual Studio Code](https://code.visualstudio.com/).

 # Running osu!